MoralisWeb3/docs/docs/04-guides/token-api-full-guide-walkthrough.md

 Here you'll need two parameters: `addresses` and `chain`.

-Once you've obtained both the `address` and `chain`, you can copy the following code and add it to your existing codebase:
+Once you've obtained both the `addresses` and `chain`, you can copy the following code and add it to your existing codebase:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';